Did you know living in a mobile home is rising in popularity?

 Know the plumbing differences

-While most of the same concepts apply in a mobile home as a site-built home, not everything is will be exactly as you expect.
+While most of the same concepts apply in a mobile home as a site-built home, not everything will be exactly as you expect.

 Spend time getting to know your mobile home and its plumbing, so you can fix anything as needed or notice when anything is wrong.